vmware/container-service-extension/docs/CSE_ADMIN.md

 There are several important requirements that must be fulfilled to install CSE successfully on vCD.

-* Provide an org.
+* An org.
-* Provide a VDC within the org that has an external org network in which vApps may be instantiated and sufficient storage to create vApps and publish them as templates.
-The external network connection is required to enable template VMs to download packages during configuration.
+* A VDC within the org, which
+  * has an org VDC network connected to an external network (with internet connectivity).
+The external network connection is required to enable cluster VMs to download packages during configuration.
+  * can host vApps
+  * has sufficient storage to create vApps and publish them as templates.
-* Provide a user in the org with privileges necessary to perform operations like configuring AMQP, creating public catalog entries, and managing vApps.
+* Users in the org with privileges necessary to perform operations like configuring AMQP, creating public catalog entries, and managing vApps.
-* A good network connection from the host running installation to vCD as well as the Internet.
+* A good network connectivity between the machine where CSE is installed and the vCD server as well as the Internet.
 This avoids intermittent failures in OVA upload/download operations.

 You can use existing resources from your vCD installation or create new ones.
 The following sub-sections illustrate how to set up a